 It is also best to remove the teabags as soon as possible after brewing.
 Tea contains compounds called Tannins which are released slowly.
 When the tea is brewing too long or too hot from boiling longer than required the tannins are released and the flavor is bitter.

 *This post may contain affiliate links.
 If you make a purchase, I get a small commission.
 Please see my disclosure policy for details

 Types of Tea to Use

-You can purchase a good brand of Tea in tea bags or you can use loose leaf tea and place inside a cloth tea bag or tea envelope.
+You can purchase a good brand of Tea in tea bags or you can use loose-leaf tea and place it inside a cloth tea bag or tea envelope.
 You can start keeping a record of your favorite teas with a Tea Journal.